gagansogasu/talent_scout/README.md

 # Talent Scout Platform

-A modern web application connecting talented individuals with recruiters and companies.
-The platform allows talents to showcase their skills and work samples while enabling recruiters to discover and connect with potential candidates.
+"A modern web application connecting talented individuals with recruiters and companies.
+The platform allows talents to showcase their skills and work samples while enabling recruiters to discover and connect with potential candidates".

 ## 🚀 Features